Nirai2305/test-github-collector/Istio.md

+# Istio installation For Opentelemetry Collector in Api Discovery
 ## Pre-req: Ensure istio is installed on your cluster

 Follow the istio getting started guide if you do not have a cluster with istio already installed.